 Derogatory depreciation for France

 This article provides information about derogatory depreciation and how to set it up.
-In derogatory depreciation, an extra amount of depreciation is calculated as the difference between the depreciation amount on the tax value model and the depreciation amount on the accounting value model during the life of a fixed asset.
+In derogatory depreciation, an extra amount of depreciation is calculated as the difference between the depreciation amount on the tax book and the depreciation amount on the accounting book during the life of a fixed asset.

-- Both value models must have the Depreciation field enabled.
+- Both books must have the Depreciation field enabled.

-- Allow negative net book value is disabled in both value models.
+- Allow negative net book value is disabled in both books.

-- Both value models have the same value in the Calendar field.
+- Both books have the same value in the Calendar field.

-- Both value models must have the same posting layer set to Current.
+- Both books must have the same posting layer set to Current.

-- The depreciation profile that is selected on the derogatory tax model must have full depreciation activated if the depreciation method is of the Reducing Balance type.
+- The depreciation profile that is selected on the derogatory book must have full depreciation activated if the depreciation method is of the Reducing Balance type.

 - The depreciation profiles that are selected on the both value models must have the same settings for Depreciation Year and Period Frequency.

-- Both value models must have the same setting in the Depreciation convention field on the Books page (Fixed assets > Fixed assets > Fixed assets > Select a fixed asset and then click Books).
+- Both books must have the same setting in the Depreciation convention field on the Books page (Fixed assets > Fixed assets > Fixed assets > Select a fixed asset and then click Books).

-- The Placed in service dates must be the same in both value models as soon as the models are assigned to a specific asset.
+- The Placed in service dates must be the same in both books as soon as the books are assigned to a specific asset.

-On the Fixed asset posting profiles page, you set up GL accounts for Derogatory increase and Derogatory decrease transactions in the accounting value model.
-On the Disposal parameters page, you can complete the setup to post derogatory increase amounts or derogatory decrease amounts to specific G/L accounts during disposal.
-You can review the derogatory depreciation amounts for the accounting value model on the Fixed asset balances page, the Fixed asset note report, or the Fixed asset movement report.
+On the Fixed asset posting profiles page, you set up general ledger accounts for Derogatory increase and Derogatory decrease transactions in the accounting book.
+On the Disposal parameters page, you can complete the setup to post derogatory increase amounts or derogatory decrease amounts to specific general ledger accounts during disposal.
+You can review the derogatory depreciation amounts for the accounting book on the Fixed asset balances page, the Fixed asset note report, or the Fixed asset movement report.